weareunderdesign/rnbw.design/colorpaper.md

 it's a unique design approach that's built into a design tool, powered by code from the ground up, which uses a two-way design-code engine. this approach eliminates the need for handoff and traditional design platforms. with a perfect blend of simplicity, flexibility, and openness, it’s a game-changing solution for design professionals.

 fast, zero latency, two-way design<>code synchronization. this means that you can make changes on one side and see the result immediately on the other side without any delay or interruption. speed is crucial in this process, whether you are loading a page, adding or modifying elements, or making an api call. our goal is to boost performance and reduce response times, always striving to enhance speed and prioritize user convenience over our ease of development.

+but it's even more than that. we believe design, documentation, and every aspect of product development should exist as code - the final output. with ai's capabilities, this vision is now more achievable than ever.

+### design in public

+we're committed to designing in public, sharing our entire process from initial concepts to implementation details. this includes exposing our user interface designs, technical architecture, and all the building blocks that make up our creation.

+- foster transparency and integrate community feedback into our development cycle
+- maintain quality through public accountability and scrutiny
+- educate and engage users and developers by providing deep insights into our product

+### documentation as design

+documentation isn't an afterthought - it's an integral part of the design process itself.

+- all design documents and updates are publicly available on github and our community forum
+- regular updates ensure documentation reflects the latest design developments
+- real-time synchronization between documentation and design decisions

+### the open garden model

+we view our design documentation as an open garden, cultivated and grown in full view of the public. this approach invites the community to explore, interact with, and contribute to the design process, creating a richer product ecosystem.

 ### simple enough for anyone